6 Tips to Prepare Your Dog for Hunting Season

 Can hunting dogs drink anywhere?

-Basically yes the dog can drink anywhere but it could lead to diarrhea, so I don’t recommend letting the dog drink from standing water even though it’s hard to control.
+Basically yes, the dog can drink anywhere but it could lead to diarrhea, so I don’t recommend letting the dog drink from standing water even though it’s hard to control.
 I therefore try to limit access to puddles of water and prefer to drink it in small streams or even with clear water that I take with me in a flexible collapsible bowl.
-For this, I advise you to always bring a bottle of water or a water bottle.
+For this, I advise you to always bring a bottle of water or an empty water bottle.

 4. Food

-In order to prevent any risk of stomach upset in dogs, I do not recommend feeding them after exercise.
-My dogs eat at set times and during the hunting season, you should not deviate from this rule.
+To prevent any risk of stomach upset in dogs, I do not recommend feeding them after exercise.
+My dogs eat at set times, and during the hunting season, you should not deviate from this rule.
 For me, the evening is the best time to feed them, so they have time to recover from their effort.

 5. Treatment & Prevention